pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 1. Check the uncommitted changes for Autopilot Multidev.
 It is likely a plugin has been deleted and another plugin has been added.

-1. Compare the list of plugins for Autopilot and Dev to the WordPress plugin list and determine if there are any discrepancies.
+1. Compare the list of plugins between the Autopilot and Dev environments and determine if there are any discrepancies.
 Ensure no entries are missing.
 If there is variance between the lists, such as a plugin that has been omitted or not updated on one of the lists, the plugin will be disabled on the Autopilot branch.

 If you need assistance, [contact Support](/guides/support/contact-support).